Azure-Samples/azure-sql-db-dotnet-rest-api/README.md

 ## Run sample locally

 Make sure you have [.NET Core 3.0](https://dotnet.microsoft.com/download) SDK installed on your machine.
-Clone this repo in a directory on our computer and then configure the connection string in `appsettings.json`.
+Clone this repo in a directory on your computer and then configure the connection string in `appsettings.json`.

 If you don't want to save the connection string in the `appsettings.json` file for security reasons, you can just set it using an environment variable: